AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo{soundness of PoS -- or remove from abstract}

-#### Answers to Zack Hess's Criticism of Hybrid PoW/PoS

-The hybrid \emph{context} that UT provides[^hybrid-context] is different to the context provided by a single blockchain that uses a hybrid PoW/PoS consensus mechanism.
-In UT, each chain is either PoW or PoS (or something else).

-[^hybrid-context]: Note that UT can work exclusively with PoW chains, so in the case that PoS cannot be done securely (even with UT's improvements) then this does not break UT fundamentally.
-Particularly: at the very least the $O(c^2)$ and $O(n)$ configurations still work.

-\bquote{
-  If it is the kind of PoS mechanism that is based on something like coin-age, so even if most PoS validators stop participating, PoS blocks can still be found, then we need to consider a some cases based on the fork-choice rule.
-In a hybrid design, the fork-choice rule depends on some combination of P = portion of PoS validators participating, and H = the amount of hashpower. \\
-  \\
-  We have a fork choice rule weight(H, P). \\
-  \\
-  Increasing PoS participation, or increasing hashpower, can only have a positive influence on the weight of that subchain.
-(We will use proof by contradiction to show that this supposition is false.) \\
-  \\
-  S1: H1 > H0. \\
-  \\
-  \dots
-}{Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/9a4ffa2e800c24772fd68e1f745b6a14967e59c2/other_blockchains/pow_pos_hybrid.md}{PoW/PoS Hybrid Consensus Mechanisms}}

-In UT, the weight contributed by a PoW or PoS reflection depends on the conversion method (part of UT's fork-choice rule), which depends on the value on each of those chains.
-Thus, it's not the case that ``increasing PoS participation, or increasing hashpower, can only have a positive influence on the weight of that subchain''[^subchain].

-Particularly, Hess starts his proof with S1:

-\todo{finish hybrid pow/pos stuff or clean up}

-[^subchain]: The idea of \emph{subchains} is specific to individual blockchains that use a hybrid PoW/PoS consensus mechanism.
-I think the correct conversion of the idea of a \emph{subchain} to a UT context is to view the simplex (see \autoref{sec:the-simplex}) as a single chain, and simplex-chains as subchains.

 ### The Insecurity of Merged Mining in UT

 \todo{write -- The Insecurity of Merged Mining}